Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_FirstSteps.rst

 Ensure you are well versed with the platform from the :ref:`Overview` as the following sections build upon that.

-The following sections will be usefull if you're starting a plugin with out cloning peek_plugin_noop, or if you'd like to learn more about how to code different parts of the plugin.
+The following sections will be useful if you're starting a plugin with out cloning peek_plugin_noop, or if you'd like to learn more about how to code different parts of the plugin.